jacksenechal/resume/resume.md

 as its usefulness to actual people.
 I enjoy creating lucid user experiences and designing robust software architectures.

-As a team leader I bring empathy, warmth, and clarity of communication.
+As a team leader I bring empathy, solidity, and clarity of communication.
 I enjoy optimizing processes and refining infrastructure so teams are faced with minimal repetitive load and can focus on high-flying creativity.

 I seek a vibrant environment of innovation, a strong team practicing Agile methodologies, and a culture of excellence.
 It is more than a day job, it is a platform to make a meaningful contribution